iiasa/Saq-aquifer-hydrological-model/README.md

 Settings files relate to specific experiments.
 To tailor these for one's own system, the following are to be updated, including output folders and climate input:

-- metaNetcdfFile = Saq-aquifer-hydrological-model/metaNetcdf.xml

 - References to the Modflow folder (not Saudi_Arabia/Modflow) should point to Saq-aquifer-hydrological-model/Modflow.
 This comes compressed.
 - References to the Saudi_Arabia folder should point to Saq-aquifer-hydrological-model/Saudi_Arabia.
+- References to cwatm_input_5min2 refer to the cwatm_input_5min.zip folder on the IIASA Water FTP server: ftp://rcwatm:Water1090@ftp.iiasa.ac.at/
+- metaNetcdfFile = Saq-aquifer-hydrological-model/metaNetcdf.xml

 Note, Saq-aquifer-hydrological-model/Saudi_Arabia/Modflow is different than Saq-aquifer-hydrological-model/Modflow.